Call for Artists

 - Debbie Brannigan, Adult Services Librarian and the BPL Art Gallery Coordinator

 - Please note that jurors will be able to see applicant information and are tasked with creating a collection representative of a diverse selection of Central Ohio Artists.

 - A $400 purchase fee will be paid to the 15 artists whose pieces are chosen for permanent placement in the Bexley Art Library.

 - This project is made possible with generous support from the Ohio Arts Council, State Library of Ohio, and the Bexley Community Foundation.

-- If your artwork is chosen for the Bexley Art Library, you will be notified by email by May 15, 2020.
+- If your artwork is chosen for the Bexley Art Library, you will be notified by email.

 - Chosen artists will receive a contract stipulating that BPL will have permission to reproduce images of the artwork in print and online materials relating to BPL and the Bexley Art Library.

 - Artwork and signed contract can be delivered by any person to BPL.

 Art Purchase Payment:

 - Bexley Public Library must be in possession of the artwork and signed contract before payment can be issued.